The CEO problem with inter-block memory

 Unrestricted communication among the encoders is equivalent to having one encoder that sees all the observation processes $\left\{Y_{i}^{[K]}\right\}$.
 It is also equivalent to allowing joint encoding policies $P_{B_{[t]}^{[K]} \| Y_{[t]}^{[K]}}$ in lieu of independent encoding policies $\prod_{k = 1}^K P_{B_{[t]}^k \| Y_{[t]}^k}$ in \defnref{defn:ceocode}.

-The lossy compression setup in which the encoder has access only to a noise-corrupted version of the source has been referred to as ``remote'', ``indirect'', or ``noisy'' rate-distortion problem \cite{dobrushin1962addnoise,berger1971rate,witsenhausen1980indirect,kostina2016noisy}.
-A causal setting was considered in \cite[Th.
+The lossy compression setup in which the encoder has access only to a noise-corrupted version of the source has been referred to as ``remote'', ``indirect'', or ``noisy'' rate-distortion problem in the literature \cite{dobrushin1962addnoise,berger1971rate,witsenhausen1980indirect,kostina2016noisy}.
+The setting with causal coding was considered in \cite[Th.
 5--8, Cor.
 1]{kostina2016ratecost}.

 We denote the joint encoding counterpart of the operational fundamental limit $R_{\mathrm{CEO}}(d)$ \eqref{eq:Rceoinf} by $R_{\mathrm{rm}}(d)$ (remote).

 The following result is a corollary to \thmref{thm:causalceo}. \begin{cor}[Remote rate-distortion function with inter-block memory] For all $\sigma_{\sX\|\sY^{[K]}}^2 < d < \sigma_{\mathsf X}^2$, the rate-distortion function with joint encoding for the Gauss-Markov source in \eqref{eq:xi} observed through the Gaussian channels in \eqref{eq:yik} is given by